raindrum/raindrum.github.io/lawsearch.md

 ## How it Works

-Law Search tries to match your query against a series of templates (technically [regexes](https://en.wikipedia.org/wiki/Regular_expression), each one recognizing one kind of citation.
+Law Search is not technically a search engine.
+Essentially it tries to match your query against a series of templates (technically [regexes](https://en.wikipedia.org/wiki/Regular_expression), each one recognizing one kind of citation.
 These templates are listed [below](#sources-of-law).
 Each template has instructions for how to turn a citation into a link to a website where you can read it.
 The websites vary across different sources of law, but these are some of the most prominent ones:

 - For court opinions, it uses Harvard's [Caselaw Access Project](https://case.law/).
 I recommend making an account there, so you won't need to prove your non-robot status quite as often.
+Unfortunately they only support pre-2018 cases, so anything more recent than that will be a broken link.
+Also note that you can go directly to a specific page of an opinion if you provide a pincite, like "338 <span>F.2d</span> 708, 715."
-- For the U.S. code and a number of federal rules (e.g. evidence), it uses Cornell's [Legal Information Institute](https://www.law.cornell.edu/).
-Unfortunately their website header gets in the way when you link directly to a subsection, so I recommend hiding it with [Ublock Origin](https://ublockorigin.com/), or getting into a habit of scrolling up slightly.
+- For the U.S. code and a number of federal rules (e.g. rules of civil procedure), it uses Cornell's [Legal Information Institute](https://www.law.cornell.edu/).
+Unfortunately their website header gets in the way when you link directly to a subsection, so I recommend the header with [Ublock Origin](https://ublockorigin.com/), or getting into a habit of scrolling up slightly.
+- Many federal laws, like the Immigration and Nationality Act (INA) and National Labor Relations Act (NLRA), are often cited by their original section numbers (e.g. "NLRA <span>§</span> 7") instead of the corresponding U.S. Code provisions.
+Law Search supports this kind of citation for a few bodies of law, by linking directly to the corresponding U.S. code citation on the Cornell website.
-- For codified state laws, it mostly uses individual states' websites, but when they aren't compatible, it uses [lawserver.com](https://www.lawserver.com/), or occasionally [Justia](https://law.justia.com/codes/).
+- For codified state laws, Law Search mostly uses individual states' websites, but when they aren't compatible, it uses [lawserver.com](https://www.lawserver.com/), or occasionally [Justia](https://law.justia.com/codes/).
 All U.S. states and territories are supported in some form, except for Arkansas, Georgia, Guam, and Puerto Rico, whose laws are only available on LexisNexis or on sites where generating a URL would require more information than a typical citation contains.

-In any case, the program is entirely capable of generating broken links, for instance if you enter a valid-looking citation to a code provision that doesn't exist.
+- For state constitutions, it mostly uses [ballotpedia.org](https://ballotpedia.org/).
+A few states (KY, MA, ME, MD, OR, NH, NJ, and VT) aren't fully supported yet, but I'll try to add them soon.

+Note that it's entirely possible for Law Search to generate broken links, because it will create a link from any citation that *looks* correct, regardless of whether the referenced law actually exists.

+Two final notes for those interested in the more technical side:
-One last note: From a technical standpoint, Law Search runs entirely in your browser, without any server-side logic.
+- Law Search runs entirely in your browser, without any server-side logic.
 If you want to, you can even <a href="" download>download this page</a> and run the search locally without even connecting to my website; you'll just miss out on updates.
+- I also maintain Law Search as a Python library called [CiteURL](https://github.com/raindrum/citeurl/).
+The advantage of the Python version is that it can process an entire block of text, like a court opinion, and insert hyperlinks for every citation it finds, including shortform citations.

 ## Sources of Law

 These are the sources of law the program is able to recognize.
-If you're wondering about what citation formats are recognized for a particular source, you can click its link to view a diagram of the regex it uses:
+If you're wondering about what citation formats are recognized for a particular source, you can click the 'view regex' link to see a diagram of what a citation needs to look like for that source.

-Body of Law | Website   | Citation Template
+Body of Law | Source    | Citation Template
 ----------- | --------- | -----------------
 United States Code | [www.law.cornell.edu](https://www.law.cornell.edu) | [view regex](https://regexper.com#%28Title%20%29%3F%28%5Cd%2B%29%20%28U%5C.%3F%7CUnited%29%20%3F%28S%5C.%3F%7CStates%29%20%3F%28C%5C.%3F%7CCode%29%28%20%3F%5BAS%5D%5C.%3F%29%3F%20%28%28%26sect%3B%7C%26%23167%7C%C2%A7%29%7B1%2C2%7D%7C%5BSs%5Dect%3F%28ions%3F%7Cs%3F%5C.%29%29%3F%20%3F%28%28%5Cd%5B%5Cw.%5D%2A%5Cw%7C%5Cd%29%29%28%28%5C%28%5Cw%2B%5C%29%29%2B%29%3F)
 United States Constitution | [constitution.congress.gov](https://constitution.congress.gov) | [view regex](https://regexper.com#%28U%5C.%3F%20%3FS%5C.%3F%7CUnited%20States%29%20%3FConst%28itution%7C%5C.%29%2C%3F%20%28%5BAa%5Drt%28icle%7C%5C.%29%20%28%5B%5CdIViv%5D%7B1%2C3%7D%29%7C%5BAa%5Dm%28endment%7C%28end%7Cdt%3F%29%3F%5C.%29%20%28%5B%5CdXIVxiv%5D%7B1%2C3%7D%29%29%28%28%2C%3F%20%28%28%26sect%3B%7C%26%23167%7C%C2%A7%29%7B1%2C2%7D%7C%5BSs%5Dect%3F%28ions%3F%7Cs%3F%5C.%29%29%20%3F%28%5Cd%2B%29%29%28%28%2C%3F%20%28%5BCc%5Dl%28ause%7C%5C.%29%20%3F%28%5Cd%2B%29%29%29%29%3F%29%3F)